 What can I do?: Invite students to share the stories behind their names or create family trees.
 This can lead to deeper conversations about heritage, culture, and the importance of family connections.

-5. My Papi Has a Motorcycle by Isabel Quintero
+5. My Papi Has a Motorcycle by Isabel Quintero, illustrations by Zeke Peña

 What can I do?: This is a great opportunity to discuss the concept of community and belonging.
 Students can create their neighborhood maps or write stories about their favorite places in their communities and the people they share are them with.

 Lola, a young girl, is asked to draw a picture of the country she left as a baby.
-With the help of her family and neighbors, she pieces together a vivid picture of her heritage.
+She can’t remember, but with the help of her family and neighbors, she pieces together a vivid picture of her heritage.
 Islandborn addresses themes of identity, memory, and the immigrant experience in a way that’s accessible to children.
 It emphasizes the importance of cultural roots and community.

 What can I do?: Encourage students to create art or stories about their heritage or places that are important to them.
 This book can also be a springboard for discussions on diversity and what it means to belong to more than one culture as well as the value of interviewing and listening to the memories and stories of elders.